ash-krnl/krnl-x402/README.md

 ### KRNL Async Workflow Execution

-When a `/verify` request comes in with KRNL enabled:
+When a `/verify` request comes in:

 ```typescript
 // 1.
 Middleware intercepts request